| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 the world of the flapper.
 However, for these young teenagers no

+doubt one kind of history is the same as any other.
 The main part of the programme was a series of knowledge tests

 covering history, geography and literature.
 In the history test,